 Cholesterol deposits can also be seen as yellow fatty growths on and around the eyelids.
 Many cholesterol deposits found on the external parts of the eye are age-related and simply need to be monitored annually, but they can also be the sign of a greater problem.

-Protecting Your Eyes & Overall Health at The Eye Doctors
+Protecting Your Eyes & Overall Health at True Eye Experts

-At The Eye Doctors, we want you to live life with clear vision and healthy eyes — but we’re also here to ensure that you can take care of other vital body systems, including the heart and blood vessels.
-An annual eye exam with an optometrist who is outfitted with the latest technology can not only help you experience life with clear vision, but can also help make sure that you’re healthy overall.
+At True Eye Experts, we want you to live life with a clear vision and healthy eyes — but we’re also here to ensure that you can take care of other vital body systems, including the heart and blood vessels.
+An annual eye exam with an optometrist who is outfitted with the latest technology can not only help you experience life with a clear vision but can also help make sure that you’re healthy overall.

 To schedule an eye appointment to learn more about your vision and overall wellness, request an appointment today.